Friday’s ‘Bold And The Beautiful’ Spoilers: A Shocking Catfight Breaks Out

 Shauna and Flo will sneak into Hope’s cabin.
 They want to explain their side of the story to her and ask for her forgiveness.
 They already know that Brooke is furious and will probably have them escorted off the estate.
 However, they have faith that Hope will be more sympathetic toward them.

 Little do they know what awaits them in the cabin.
 Hope’s aunts will be cooing over the baby and relishing some time with her.
 When they see Shauna and Flo, they will become irate.
-The Bold and the Beautiful spoilers tease Brooke, Katie and Donna will blast Shauna.
+The Bold and the Beautiful spoilers tease Brooke, Katie, and Donna will blast Shauna.

 They remember that Shauna had initially been surprised when Flo talked about her pregnancy and birth.
 The Logan sisters now realize that there was no pregnancy and Shauna was rightfully taken aback by the news.
 They will accuse Shauna of keeping quiet when she should have encouraged her daughter to tell the truth.